-And finally, make sure you SHARE the Vision Board with someone.
-Tell them about what you put on it, and why.
-The telling of our story allows us to HEAR our vision, helps us speak to what we want, what is coming from our heart; allows others to hear what we want…and to offer their support and affirmation.
-Who you are today and tomorrow begins now.
+Your vision board art project is complete.
+You could stop here, many do.
+I add and encourage one more step: SHARE your Vision Board with someone.
+Tell them about what ended up on it, and why.
+Our telling of our story allows us to hear our words in our own voice, helps us speak to what we want and think, what is coming from our heart and soul; it allows others to hear and witness and to offer their support and affirmation.
+None of us does this life thing alone.

-Happy creating and Sharing and Imagining…and Happy New Beginnings.
+Happy creating and sharing …and Happy New Year.